File format is no longer playable/supported

 Images, Audio, Video

 Always use the Library of Congress' recommended file formats.
+See DPC's The Global List of Digitally Endangered Species 2021.

 Note: still images, audio, or video files may supplement a thesis or capstone, thesis dissertation submission in CUNY Academic Works by combining several supplemental files into a single .zip or .tar file.